 Things to Know Before Traveling to Zion National Park in Winter

-How Many Days in Zion National Park?
+How many days do you need in Zion National Park?

-We also recommend adding Zion National Park as a stop if you are taking a road trip from California to Arizona and have an extra day of unplanned activities.
+If you are not a hiker, you really can see most of what you desire to see within one day.
+I also recommend adding Zion National Park as a stop if you are taking a road trip from California to Arizona and have an extra day of unplanned activities.

-If you enjoy hiking, I would recommend at least 3 days in Zion National Park during winter
+If you enjoy hiking, I would recommend at least 3 days in Zion National Park during winter.

 This will give you ample time to complete Angel’s Landing and The Narrows, both of which are some of the best hikes in the United States.